marcecj/stream_looper/README.md

 NOTE: the double slash for the first four addresses arise from the use of an unnamed `hgroup()`.

+### MIDI controls

+In addition to the controls available via OSC, all of the parameters can be controlled via MIDI CC messages, at least for the FAUST architectures that make use of the UI element meta-data.
+In FAUST version 0.9.58, these are, as far as I can tell: dssi, lv2, lv2synth, ms-jack-gtk and vsti-mono.

+The CC# to UI control mapping is:

+- 0 maps to "Playback Period"
+- 1 maps to "Playback Start"
+- 2 maps to "Recording Period"
+- 3 maps to "Recording Start"
+- 4 maps to "Pause"
+- 5 maps to "Bypass"
+- 6 maps to "Limit to Rec Period"

 ### RumblePad 2 Pure Data UI

 For my own use I wrote a Pd UI through which you can control Stream Looper with